Best Books for Budding Start-up Entrepreneurs

 A valuable set of books can be a lifetime investment as the lessons you learn out of them are sure to stay with you forever.
 If you take a case study of the most successful entrepreneurs in this world, they have fought hard against odds and taken an inspiration to begin the upward journey.
 Below are a few hand-picked books that can give you some of the best learnings for running a successful startup business.

-Top 10 Books for Emerging Entrepreneurs
+Top 10 Best Books for Budding Start-up Entrepreneurs

 #1.
 The Lean Startup- Eric Reis